pangdaxing23/sw/README.md

 - `-r, --restore` : Restore time from `~/.sw/savedtime` at the start.
 - `-x, --exit` : Exit instead of pausing.
 - `-p, --paused` : Start in paused state.
+- `-a, --anykey` : Exit upon any keypress.

 ### Controls: